Textbooks

 Participation and Preparation

 Attendance, team building, ethics training, and in-class activities such as group discussion, paper critiques, and feedback to other students’ work.
 Students are required to attend every class and actively participate in discussions.
-As a rule of thumb, you are expected to contribute to class discussion at least two times each class: ask a question, comment on a topic, clarify a point, etc. Your attendance and participation level will be recorded during the class.
+As a rule of thumb, you are expected to contribute to class discussion at least 2 times each class: ask a question, comment on a topic, clarify a point, etc. Your attendance and participation level will be recorded during the class.

-Teams
+Project Teams

 Ethic Training